Sightseeing in Turin

 Sauze d’Oulx – The Sauze d’Oulx Old Town is the perfect place for a romantic stroll after a great day’s skiing.
 It is a beautiful combination of low-rise, cobbled stone houses and tiny piazzas.
 Plus there’s a range of charming bars and restaurants in the area too.

 Madesimo – What could be more romantic than nighttime skiing with your partner?
 Madesimo is perfectly set up for such a charming activity, as main of its main runs are floodlit during the week.
-It makes for easier night skiing then by torchlight!
+It makes for easier night skiing rather than by torchlight!

 Additionally, the small, peaceful resort of Madesimo is also the ideal place to enjoy the relaxed après-ski atmosphere with your loved one.
 The village even boasts a Michelin Star restaurant that offers innovative dishes created with delicious locally sourced ingredients.